Once school resumes we are reminded of the change of seasons ahead. Before you know it, it’s fall!

-Winterize AC: Winterizing your AC unit depends on what part of the country you live in.
-But if yours is exposed to leaves, pine needles, nuts and the like, you’ll want to cover it during the fall months.
+Winterize AC: How you winterize your AC unit depends on what part of the country you live in.
+Cover it if it’s exposed to leaves, pine needles, nuts and the like.
 You can make one yourself or buy one at a hardware or home store.
 You can also weigh it down with plywood to protect it from ice.
 Just be sure to remove the cover in spring to encourage air circulation and prevent mold growth.

-Clean and Inspect Chimney: To avoid a chimney fire from creosote buildup, the National Fire Protection Association (NFPA) recommends chimneys be cleaned once a year.
+Clean and Inspect Chimney: The National Fire Protection Association (NFPA) recommends chimneys be cleaned once a year.
 You could clean your chimney yourself, but it’s best to hire a chimney sweep certified by the Chimney Safety Institute of America.
 A sweep knows about building codes and can recognize potential problems.